christran85-cyber/enterprise-security-operations-lab/docs/phase-04-wazuh-siem.md

 - Event timestamp
 - Associated security context

-Instead of looking only at the alert description, the event was expanded to understand the underlying context.
+Instead of looking only at the alert title, the event was expanded to understand the underlying context.

 ---